Eating “In the Season Thereof”

 #7 – going back to fact #1 “fruits and vegetables begin to deteriorate within the hour they are harvested”, when would it be best to eat a fruit or vegetable?
 As soon after harvest as possible obviously.

 So, does that mean that we shouldn’t eat apples in the spring?
-Or watermelons in the fall ir winter?
+Or watermelons in the fall or winter?
 I don’t believe it does.
 Do whatever you want.
 Eat whatever you want.
-But be reasonable in your expectations out of the food you’re eating.
+But be reasonable in your expectations of the food you’re eating.
 Don’t expect them to be what they cannot be.
 So how does one eat a good variety of fruits and vegetables all year round?
+And make no mistake, variety is important when we’re nourishing our bodies.

-Let’s go back to the counsel I quoted above.
+Going back to the counsel I quoted above:

 All wholesome herbs God hath ordained for the constitution, nature and use of man.
 Every herb in the season thereof and every fruit in the season thereof.”
 (Word of Wisdom)

 It is so simple.
 I am a purist when it comes to the source of this type of counsel.
-If one reads it in context, then you’d read that it comes as counsel “not by commandment or constraint“, but “showing forth the order and will of God in [our] temporal salvation“.
-(D&C 89:2) I am convinced that my Heavenly Father quite literally is not only interested in my health and well being, but that He is invested in it.
-To the point that He is telling me what is best for me. (never by constraint, but by loving counsel).
+I am convinced that my Heavenly Father quite literally is not only interested in my health and well being, but that He is invested in it.
+To the point that He is telling me what is best for me. (not by constraint, but by loving counsel).
 He is telling me to eat fruits and vegetables when they are the most nutritious and beneficial to my health and well being.
 Did He anticipate that one day we wouldn’t be bound to what we could reap from the earth ourselves? or buy from local farmers?
 Oh I believe He anticipated everything in my world today.
-And yet still, He counsels me that all wholesome fruits and vegetables He ordained for my use.
+And yet still, He counsels me that ALL wholesome fruits and vegetables He ordained for my use.
 “For the constitution, nature and use of man.”
-Not only that, but He tells me I should eat them in the season in which they grow.
-And above all that – we should eat them with “prudence and with thanksgiving“.
+Not only that, but He tells me we should eat them with “prudence and with thanksgiving“.
 (D&C 89:10,11)

-Lets go back to where we started.
-Eating fruits and vegetables “in the season thereof”.
-How would we obey the spirit of this counsel while still partaking of the wonderful variety our present circumstances provide?
+How could we obey the spirit of the counsel to eat fruits and vegetables “in the season” while still partaking of the wonderful variety our present circumstances provide?
 To be ‘prudent’ is to be wise and practical especially when considering the future.
 It implies care and attention to the details of one’s best interests.
 To use ‘thanksgiving’ is to give grateful acknowledgement of “benefits and favours” especially to God.
-I think we can agree that thanksgiving is a personal state of mind, completely between oneself and God, but making no mistake, it is important to God that we are grateful and express that gratitude.
+I think we can agree that thanksgiving is a personal state of mind, completely between oneself and God, but to be clear, it is important to God that we are grateful and express that gratitude.
 I’ll leave that up to you.

 The process locks in nutritional value better than any other way of preserving food – even cold storage.

 The result: a food with the highest nutritional value, second only to straight-out-of-the-garden.
 That’s right!
-Fruits and vegetables that remain the nutritional power houses they were on the day they were picked ripe from the tree or out of the garden.
+Fruits and vegetables that remain the nutritional power houses they were on the day they were picked ripe from the tree or garden.

 What is the science of freeze drying?